Measuring Motivations of Crowdworkers: The Multidimensional Crowdworker Motivation Scale: Suitability of Existing Work Motivation Scales

-We evaluated the model fit based on the absolute fit measures \emph{root mean squared error of approximation} (RMSEA) and \emph{standardised root mean square residual} (SRMR) as well as the incremental fit measures \emph{comparative fit index} (CFI) and \emph{Tucker-Lewis index} (TLI).
-For cut-off values of the goodness-of-fit measures, we followed the recommendations in Hooper et al. \cite{hooper2008structural}: A well fitting model should have an RMSEA of less than 0.08, a SRMR of less than 0.05, and ideally a CFI and TLI higher than 0.95 (but at least 0.9).
+In the context of CFA, the validity of a measurement model is evaluated via a range of goodness-of-fit (GOF) measures.
+These GOF measures assess the extent to which the theory (as specified in the model) represents reality (i.e., the data).
+Once acceptable levels of GOF measures are established, other aspects of construct validity can be evaluated \cite{hair2018multivariate}.
+For a further discussion of construct validity, see Section~\ref{sec:validation}.
+We evaluated the model fit based on the absolute\footnote{Absolute GOF measures measure how well the model represents the data, independently of other, alternative, models \cite{hair2018multivariate}.} fit measures \emph{root mean squared error of approximation} (RMSEA) and \emph{standardised root mean square residual} (SRMR) as well as the incremental\footnote{Incremental GOF measures compare the specified model with a baseline model where all variables are uncorrelated \cite{hair2018multivariate}.} fit measures \emph{comparative fit index} (CFI) and \emph{Tucker-Lewis index} (TLI).
+In line with current conventions for judging model fit (e.g. \cite{kline2015principles, marsh2005goodness}), we chiefly relied on the CFI, RMSEA and and SRMR to assess model fit\footnote{A discussion on the guidelines for determining model fit can be found in Hooper et. al \cite{hooper2008structural}.} and judged model fit to be acceptable according to the following criteria: A well-fitting model should have an RMSEA of less than 0.06, a SRMR of less than 0.08, and a CFI and TLI higher than 0.95 (but at least 0.9 to be acceptable).
 Furthermore, we report the (S-B scaled) Chi-Square test statistic but do not rely on it for determining model fit as it is very sensitive to sample size (e.g. \cite{bentler1980significance}).

-\textbf{Models.} We test the following models for the adapted WEIMS: (1) The original WEIMS model with 6 factors (\texttt{WEIMS-M1}), (2) an alternative 5 factor WEIMS model with the factors identified regulation and integrated regulation loading onto a single factor (\texttt{WEIMS-M2}), and (3) the 4 factor, 12 item subset of WEIMS items which was used by Naderi et al. \cite{naderi2014development} to measure the extrinsic motivations of workers on Amazon Mechanical Turk (\texttt{WEIMS-M3}).
-The rationale for evaluating the alternative model \texttt{WEIMS-M2} is that the integrated regulation factor has been shown to be poorly separable from identified regulation and intrinsic motivation (e.g. \cite{weims, vallerand1992academic}), which is also one of the reasons for why the MWMS does not include an integrated regulation factor \cite{mwms}.
+\textbf{Measurement Models.} We tested the following models for the adapted WEIMS: (1) The original WEIMS model with six factors (\texttt{A-WEIMS-M1}); (2) an alternative five-factor WEIMS model with identified regulation and integrated regulation loading onto a single factor (\texttt{A-WEIMS-M2}); and (3) the four-factor, 12-item subset of WEIMS items used by Naderi et al. \cite{naderi2014development} to measure the extrinsic motivations of workers on Amazon Mechanical Turk (\texttt{A-WEIMS-M3}).\footnote{We did not include the extended and adapted version of the 12-item subset of WEIMS items \cite{naderi2018measure} in the evaluation as it was published a year after the development and validation of the MCMS was completed and made available as a first version \cite{mcms17}.} Our rationale for evaluating the alternative model \texttt{A-WEIMS-M2} is that the integrated regulation factor has been shown to be poorly separable from identified regulation and intrinsic motivation (e.g. \cite{weims, vallerand1992academic}), which is also one of the reasons for why the MWMS does not include an integrated regulation factor \cite{mwms}.